ucphhpc/gen-vm-image/README.rst

 .. image:: https://badge.fury.io/py/gen-vm-image.svg
     :target: https://badge.fury.io/py/gen-vm-image

-This package can be used for generating virtual machine images.
+This package can be used for generating Virtual Machine Image(s) (VMI)s.
 The ``gen-vm-image`` tool can also be used as an initializer plugin for `corc <https://github.com/rasmunk/corc>`_

 ------------
 Dependencies
 ------------

-The dependencies required to use this package to generate virtual machine images can be found in the ``dep`` directory for the supported distributions.
+The dependencies required to use this package to generate VMIs can be found in the ``dep`` directory for the supported distributions.

 ------------
 Installation